-Scott Beyer enters his third season as UW-Oshkosh’s head softball coach.
-He owns a 53-23 overall record with the Titans.
+Scott Beyer enters his fourth season as UW-Oshkosh’s head softball coach.
+He owns a 79-36 overall record with the Titans.

-Beyer has guided six UW-Oshkosh players to nine total all-region honors and five players to eight total all-conference awards, including 2015 WIAC Pitcher of the Year Sara Brunlieb.
+Beyer has coached eight UW-Oshkosh players to 12 total all-region honors and eight players to 13 total all-conference awards, including 2015 WIAC Pitcher of the Year Sara Brunlieb and 2016 WIAC Co-Postion Player of the Year Abby Menting.
 In 2014, a program record-tying five Titans received all-region accolades.

-In Beyer's first two seasons at the helm, UW-Oshkosh has established new school records in batting average, doubles, home runs, stolen bases, slugging percentage and fielding percentage.
+In Beyer's first three seasons at the helm, UW-Oshkosh has established new school records in batting average, doubles, triples, home runs, stolen bases, slugging percentage and fielding percentage.

 In 2015, Beyer helped UW-Oshkosh to a 30-12 record, including a 12-4 mark in league play, for the Titans' third season with 30 or more victories in school history.
 The Titans finished third in both the league's regular season standings and the WIAC Championship.
 UW-Oshkosh, which set school records with 41 home runs and 69 stolen bases, posted its most overall wins since 2008 and the most league victories since 2007.

 In his debut season at UW-Oshkosh in 2014, Beyer led the Titans to a 23-11 overall record and an 11-3 mark and third-place finish in the WIAC.
 UW-Oshkosh also set program records with 76 doubles, a .344 batting average, a .521 slugging percentage, and a .974 fielding percentage.